cliq-ssh/cliq/frontend/packages/cliq_ui/README.md

 # cliq_ui

 UI package for cliq.
-Project structure inspired by [forui](https://pub.dev/packages/forui).
+This package is not currently in use (but may be in the future!).
+See <> for more information.